template (master branch) and source for hardware projects (other branches)

 Most of the tests just verify if the wires corresponding to capabilities are present in the cable.
 Some additional tests verify the resistances in the plugs.
 For more details, check the schematic, and refer to type-C specification.

 The left side identifies the capabilities.
-Based on that, a micro-controller (MCU) with map the combination into a purpose on the right side.
-The left side if independent of the MCU and right side.
+Based on that, a micro-controller (MCU) will map the combination into a purpose on the right side.
+The left side is independent of the MCU and right side.

 limitation